Exhaust systems are a lot more complex than they might come across, and a lot of clever engineering goes into making them sound the way they do.

 Be sure to check your local laws before modifying your exhaust in a way you know will make it louder.
 Depending on where you live it might even be illegal to delete your muffler.

-If you find you should not do a muffler delete on your street car due to local restrictions, you can still delete the resonator.
+If you find you should not remove the muffler on your street car due to local restrictions, you can still delete the resonator.
 It will give your exhaust a different tone, as well as provide a bit of weight reduction.

 In sum, mufflers and resonators work together to produce a pleasant, yet not too noisy, exhaust note.